Stocks retreated in the third quarter, influenced in part by higher interest rates.

 Equity investors are weighing the impact of a stronger-than-expected economy with the ongoing challenges of higher inflation and rising interest rates.
-Over the first seven months of the year, stocks regained most of the losses incurred during 2022’s bear market, gaining 19.5%.
-However, stocks were down again in August and September, declining approximately 6% in that two-month period (through September 22).1 During its seven-month rally, the bulk of the market’s favorable returns were generated by a handful of key sectors, most associated with technology-oriented companies.
+Over the first seven months of the year, stocks regained most of the losses incurred during 2022’s bear market, returning more than 20%.
+However, stocks gave back nearly half of those gains between August and October.1 Year-to-date, the bulk of the market’s favorable returns were generated by a handful of key sectors, most associated with technology-oriented companies.

 What should in investors expect in a higher interest rate environment?
 How do today’s higher rates impact your own financial plan?

 “It’s clear that the Fed policy shift created great change in the markets,” says Bill Merz, head of capital market research at U.S. Bank Wealth Management.
 Merz notes that the Fed faces a difficult balancing act, trying to temper growth sufficiently to tamp down inflation without causing a recession.
-The U.S. Bank economics team forecasts that a recession will be narrowly avoided this year.
+To this point, the Fed has managed to accomplish just that.

 “The Fed is very focused on achieving its long-term inflation target of 2%.”